ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-8.png" alt="linearly separable data">

-In BigQuery, initially we'll manually upload the entire dataset from the UK's Companies House into BigQuery.
+In BigQuery, initially we'll manually upload the entire dataset from the UK's Companies House.
 Afterwards, we'll utilize dbt (data build tool) to incrementally update the dataset with streaming data as it becomes available:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-9.png" alt="linearly separable data">

 Finally, we can visualize the data with our BI tool of preference.
-Note: data vizualization we'll not be covered in this guide.
+However, this will not be covered in this guide.

 # Set-up Google Platform, a Virtual Machine and Connect to it Remotely through Visual Studio Code
 ## Create a Google Cloud Project